Young-ook/terraform-aws-fis/examples/eks/README.md

 [[English](README.md)] [[한국어](README.ko.md)]

 # Chaos Engineering
 Chaos engineering is the discipline of experimenting on a distributed system in order to build confidence in the system's capability to withstand turbulent and unexpected conditions in production.
+The goal of chaos engineering is to identify and remediate weakness in a system through controlled experiments that introduce random and unpredictable behavior.
+Therefore, Chaos engineering is NOT about breaking thingsrandomly without a purpose, chaos engineering is about breaking things in a controlled environment and through well-planned experiments in order to build confidence in your application to withstand turbulent conditions.
 If you want know why and how to do chaos engineering, please refer to this [page](https://github.com/Young-ook/terraform-aws-fis/blob/main/README.md).

 ![aws-fis-eks-arch](../../images/eks/aws-fis-eks-arch.png)